bastinald/laravel-livewire-modals/readme.md

 ## Usage

-Specify a `title` for the modal in your Livewire component:
+Specify a `title` for the modal in your Livewire component (the body content for the modal comes from the `render` method):

 ```php
 class ProfileUpdate extends Component